noahpy/navtag/README.md

 navtag $mfp -t [label]
 ```
 ## Shell extension
-The following commands are implemented in commands.sh, using `navtag`.
+The following commands are implemented in `commands.sh`, using `navtag`.
 They shall be used for managing and manipulating the shortcuts.
 This is a summary on the usage of every command:
 - `marks`: list all shortcuts